xcontcom/evolving-cellular-automata/README.md

 ├── testpop_from_file.js  # Client-side logic for CA rendering and evolution ├── visualize.html        # Fitness heatmap visualizer
 ├── repl.js              # REPL interface for server-side control
 ├── storage/             # JSON storage for population, fitness, and heatmaps.
-The files in this folder contain one of the examples.
+As an example.
 │   ├── population.json
 │   ├── fitness.json
 │   ├── heatmap.json